-(Use the attached Board Minutes Template for your Board Meetings)
+(Use the attached Board Minutes Template document for formally documenting your non profit meetings)

+BOARD DEVELOPMENT MODULE 1

 Board Members are required to assist with making legal decisions for the organization since the board of directors are the governing body of the organization.
 They are responsible for providing direction in all management affairs within the organization.
 They are also responsible for policy making and all legal actions.

-There are often times where a non profit organization may need to make legal decisions such as changing the non profit name, filing tax documents, obtaining licenses, providing insurance etc.

-In this case, Board Members will decide upon the legal decision during a formal board meeting consensus (majority vote of a quorum in most cases) or by a unaminous written consent.
+There are often times where a non profit organization may need to make legal decisions such as changing the non profit name, filing tax documents, obtaining licenses, providing insurance etc. In this case, Board Members will decide upon the legal decision during a formal board meeting consensus (majority vote of a quorum in most cases) or by a unaminous written consent.

-Example: ABC Foundation wants to change the non profit name to ABC Non Profit, the Board of Directors will have to vote and approve this name change in a formal board meeting.

 Board Development is important to the success of the non profit organization and a ongoing process.
 Board development is often conducted in training sessions where new ideas can ignite that the board may not consider on their own.
 It allows the board members to be developed in several areas where they should be proficient in.

-Board Members should be development in the following areas:
+Your non profit board can participate in several non profit trainings such as our Non Profit Bootcamp and to benefit the non profit organization in the following areas:

 - Provides legal protection for the organization-empowering the board on what to say and what not to say.
-When board members know what they are liable for they will act as responsible parties of the board and prevent liability issues for the organization and themselves. - Increases funding-board members who are interested in learning about grant research and proposal crafting can greatly increase non profit funding overtime.

-- Improves board member productivityhaving your board get training in parliamentary procedures provides board members the opportunity to understand voting procedures and other important matters. - Expands the community network-taking trainings allows board members to network with others in the community. - Sparks new ideas-training often ignites new ideas that the board members can share with the organization.
+When board members know what they are liable for they will act as responsible parties of the board and prevent liability issues for the organization and themselves. - Increases funding-board members who are interested in learning about grant research and proposal crafting can greatly increase non profit funding overtime. - Improves board member productivity-having your board get training in parliamentary procedures provides board members the opportunity to understand voting procedures and other important matters. - Expands the community network-taking trainings allows board members to network with others in the community. - Sparks new ideas-training often ignites new ideas that the board members can share with the organization.

-As the non profit founder/Executive Director you should seek different training opportunities annually for your board members to participate in.
+As the non profit founder/Executive Director you should seek different training opportunities annually for your board members.
 This Non Profit Bootcamp is a great source for board members and new information will always be updated through this lifetime access of this program.
 However, there's several other opportunities through the Center for Non Profit Management that Board Members can participate in.

 Board Members are responsible for driving the mision and vision of the non profit organization.
 It is the board's responsibility to assure that the founder stays within the organization's mission and vision goals.

 Example: Founder/Executive Director John Doe of ABC Foundation wants to solicit funding for his organization to purchase a vehicle to transport children to the afterschool program.
 John will need to present this to idea to his board of directors and the board will have to be sure that this purchase of this vehicle stays within the organization's mission and vision goals.

-Lets say that the mission of this organization is "To equip children with afterschool homework and tutoring assistance to improve test scores and college acceptance".
+Lets say that the mission of this organization is " To equip children with afterschool homework and tutoring assistance to improve test scores and college acceptance".
 The board can make a approval decision so that this vehicle can be purchased to transport children to the afterschool program.
 In this case ABC Foundation can seek funding opportunities that will help them purchase this vehicle.